gbotuoa/Pursuit-Evasion-Robot_ROS/readme.md

 ## Overview

 The evasion robot tries to escape the pursuit robot and avoid any obstacle .
-The pursuit robot tries to catch the evasion robot at a safe deistance.
+The pursuit robot tries to catch the evasion robot at a safe distance.
 The evasion robot has the wander or random walk property.
 On the other hand the pursuit robot has the follower proerty.
 Both of them use depth sensor for navigation.

 ## Dependencies

-We tested our project on the following environment.
+We tested our project on the following environment
 * Ubuntu 14.04
 * Python 2.7.6
 * ROS Indigo